fbosch/waybar-nixos-updates/README.md

 7. **Update Check Timing**: Determines if it's time to check for updates based on the last check timestamp.

+8. **Update Status Tracking**: Uses an updating flag to separate the updating phase from the updated phase.

-8. **Temporary Environment**: Creates a temporary directory for performing update checks without modifying the system.
+9. **Temporary Environment**: Creates a temporary directory for performing update checks without modifying the system.

-9. **Flake Update**: Runs `nix flake update` either in the config directory or temp directory based on settings.
+10. **Flake Update**: Runs `nix flake update` either in the config directory or temp directory based on settings.

-10. **System Build**: Builds the updated system configuration to compare with the current one.
+11. **System Build**: Builds the updated system configuration to compare with the current one.

-11. **Update Comparison**: Uses `nvd diff` to compare current system with the new build and count updates.
+12. **Update Comparison**: Uses `nvd diff` to compare current system with the new build and count updates.

-12. **Result Storage**: Saves the number of updates and detailed update information to state files.
+13. **Result Storage**: Saves the number of updates and detailed update information to state files.

-13. **Notification**: Sends desktop notifications to inform the user about the update status.
+14. **Notification**: Sends desktop notifications to inform the user about the update status.

-14. **JSON Output**: Generates a JSON object with update count, status indicator, and tooltip for Waybar.
+15. **JSON Output**: Generates a JSON object with update count, status indicator, and tooltip for Waybar.

-15. **Flag Management**: Cleans up system update flags if a rebuild was detected.
+16. **Flag Management**: Cleans up system update flags if a rebuild was detected.

-16. **Error Handling**: Sets appropriate status messages if update checks fail or network is unavailable.
+17. **Error Handling**: Sets appropriate status messages if update checks fail or network is unavailable.

-17. **Tooltip Generation**: Creates detailed tooltips showing which packages have updates available.
+18. **Tooltip Generation**: Creates detailed tooltips showing which packages have updates available.

-18. **State Management**: Manages update state across multiple runs of the script.
+19. **State Management**: Manages update state across multiple runs of the script.

-19. **Output Formatting**: Formats the final output to be compatible with Waybar's custom module format.
+20. **Output Formatting**: Formats the final output to be compatible with Waybar's custom module format.

 ## How to Use